-Sr. No. Particulars / Criteria Audit Committee Board Approval Shareholders' Approval Approval (i) Transaction in the Ordinary Course of Business AND at arm's Quarterly Noting Quarterly Noting × length basis at Meeting at Meeting ^ (ii) Transaction within the threshold limit and either not in the √ V × Ordinary course of business OR not at arm's length basis (prior approval) (prior approval) ^ (iii) Transaction exceeding the threshold limit and either not in the √ V √ Ordinary course of business OR not at arm's length basis (prior approval) (prior approval) (prior approval)
+Sr. No. Particulars / Criteria Audit Committee Approval Board Approval Shareholders' Approval (i) Transaction in the Ordinary Course of Business AND at arm's length basis Quarterly Noting at Meeting Quarterly Noting at Meeting × (ii) Transaction within the threshold limit and either not in the Ordinary course of business OR not at arm's length basis (prior approval) (prior approval) × (iii) Transaction exceeding the threshold limit and either not in the Ordinary course of business OR not at arm's length basis (prior approval) (prior approval) (prior approval)

-^{}usually identified transaction for which omnibus approval for related party transactions is taken as well as other transactions which are in the ordinary course of business and at arm's length basis.
+usually identified transaction for which omnibus approval for related party transactions is taken as well as other transactions which are in the ordinary course of business and at arm's length basis.